Quick Answer

 Paletot overcoat is a double-breasted topcoat with peaked lapels and roots in the French BCBG Aesthetic.

-Fortunately, topcoat rules have never been strictly applied, so there are many paletot variations.
+Fortunately, topcoat rules have never been strictly applied, so many paletot variations exist.

 However, most Paletot overcoats have the following characteristics:

-• The top buttons have a wider button stance and are not buttoned at all.
+- The top buttons have a wider stance and are not buttoned at all.

-Interestingly, there is no strict rule with regard to colour or fabric.
+Colour and Fabrics – Interestingly, there are no strict rules concerning colour or fabric.
 Nevertheless, the paletot is usually made of dark, plain wool fabrics.

-Just like colour and fabrics, the length is not set in stone.
-Everything from around knee to ankle length is acceptable, though most coats are about knee length.
+Length – Just like colour and fabrics, the length is not set in stone.
+Though most coats are about knee length, everything around knee to ankle length is acceptable.

-The paletot today still has a plain back which is an ode to the town heritage.
+Back – The paletot today still has a plain back, which is an ode to the town’s heritage.

 The Paletot is a versatile overcoat that has stood the test of time, and you can wear it for years without any alterations.